The Cost of Unification

 Help and support from the international community - Korea's neighbours, the Asian Development Bank, the IMF, the World Bank, the West - would be indispensable.
 It is here that unification may blunder.

 Many Asian countries - not least, China - may be unhappy with the idea of a united, independent, and economically prosperous Korea under Western influence.
-Lending to some emerging economies - not to mention unification projects - has dried up and is likely to remain so for years to come.
+Lending to emerging economies - not to mention unification projects - has dried up and is likely to remain so for years to come.
 The West has its own agenda regarding the "axis of evil".
 Ultimately, Koreans trying to unite may be faced with an insurmountable common adversary - geopolitics.

 This material is copyrighted.